 If you’re applying for a new mortgage, lenders look at your DSCR to gauge your repayment ability.
 A high ratio indicates that you might be too leveraged, and will make it harder to qualify for financing.

-Example: Typical A and B lenders require a DSCR in the 1.25–1.5 range.
+Typical A and B lenders require a DSCR in the 1.25–1.5 range.
 This means that your rental property produces 25% more of additional income after debt service.
+A DSCR of 1.5-1.75 is even more desirable, and could help lower your interest rate.

 9. Operating Expense Ratio (OER)

-A measure of profitability, the operating expense ratio tells you how well you’re controlling expenses relative to income.
+A measure of profitability, the OER tells you how well you’re controlling expenses relative to income.
 Take all operating expenses, less depreciation, and divide them by operating income to get your OER.
 It’s one of the few ratios used by investors which includes depreciation, which makes it more inclusive of the property costs.
+You can calculate this metric yourself, or let Stessa do it for you.

 A lower OER reflects that you’ve minimized expenses relative to revenue.
 If your OER has been rising over time, it could indicate many issues.
 Perhaps annual rent increases haven’t matched expense increases.
 Or, your management company isn’t keeping up on routine maintenance, leading to more serious problems down the road.
 Calculating OER using specific expenses can help you narrow down the reason for its rise and help you get it back under control.